 Disclaimer: We are publishing a letter from a resident.
-This is a letter from an individual and any opinions / thoughts expressed in this letter are not the opinion of the Montlake Community Club (MCC).
+This is a letter from an individual and any opinions / thoughts expressed in this letter are not necessarily the opinion of the Montlake Community Club (MCC).

 ___________________________________________________